The-Taggart-Institute/container-essentials/6-security/6-1_users.md

 Looks like things are a lot more secure!
 Using this method, we can create images to run applications as a specific user, rather than running everything as root.
 The Splunk images do a great job of this, for example.
 But we could also imagine a web application running as an application user, mitigating the impact of any remote code execution vulnerabilities in the application.

+## Rootless Mode

+If you _really_ wanna guarantee that Docker containers run, and can only run, with limited permissions, you can [enable Rootless Mode](https://docs.docker.com/engine/security/rootless/).
+Because it's sort of destructive, we'll leave this as an exercise for the reader.
+But the purpose of rootless mode is to guarantee that no elevated host privileges are conferred to containers.
+The containers themselves may still run as user id 0, but they won't be able to pull off that same host escape/privilege escalation that we did before.

+Rootless mode is a lot, but if you're seeking to maximize the security of your container runtime despite the [significant limitations](https://docs.docker.com/engine/security/rootless/#known-limitations), it's worth at least checking out.

 This is a solid start to hardening Docker, but there's much more we can do.
 Next, we'll explore how to explicitly define _capabilities_ for our containers.